Su-nlight/mini-projects/ntfy-trigger/README.md

 ```
 wget -O ntfy_docker_setup.yml https://raw.githubusercontent.com/Su-nlight/mini-projects/main/ntfy-trigger/docker_setup.sh
 ```
 **Note** : If you skipped previous step uncomment lines 9 to 11.
-This can be done using you choice of text editor \[i.e., vim, nano and cat (if you are feelinf adventerous)\] .
+This can be done using you choice of text editor \[i.e., vim, nano and cat (if you are feeling adventerous)\] .

 you can also use actual `server.yml` file as made by NTFY's creator by uncommenting line 16 & line 21 and commenting out line 17. \[This solution is for those who dont trust me even a little bit, as I do not have a very good reputation among my colleages.\]